 As I watched him doing his level best to generate anti-populist propaganda, I felt that anger rising – The Rage.

 So I started shooting back.
-We faced off in an iPhone triangle, a social media intoxicated Quentin Tarentino tableau, each capturing the photons bouncing of the other.
+We faced off in an iPhone triangle, a social media intoxicated Quentin Tarentino tableau, each capturing the photons bouncing of the other, each accusing the other of villainy and more villainy, with the cameras confirming the reality of it all.

 Is the pen/camera really mightier than the sword?
 History still can’t make up its mind on that one.
 But bullets and fists and guns are inevitably vectors for The Rage, the pen and the camera vectors for truth.
-We get to choose.
+Maybe.
+But we do have a choice.

 I wanted to put down a few thoughts on this week’s shooting spree in Colorado at the screening of The Dark Knight Rises.
 I’ll try to put them down freely, without my usual self-obsessed care.
 But I’ll fail at that.
 I’m a self-obsessed man from a self-obsessed culture.